Christinna Pedersen: Career

 Christinna Pedersen is a right-handed doubles specialist.

 From 2008 onwards, Pedersen paired with Joachim Fischer Nielsen in mixed doubles.
 The pair gained two European mixed doubles titles, won bronze at the 2009 Hyderabad World Championships and at the 2014 World Championships, and came third at the 2012 Summer Olympics.
 Pedersen and Fischer Nielsen also produced strong results on the BWF Super Series circuit, winning a total of three World Superseries Finals and ten Superseries titles, and reaching a career high World Ranking of number 1.

 Viewed by Badminton Denmark as a medal contender for the 2020 Olympics, Pedersen will compete in the mixed doubles with Mathias Christiansen as of the end of the 2016/17 season, after Joachim Fischer Nielsen broke his left ankle at the BWF World Championships 2017 in Glasgow.

 In women's doubles, Pedersen has paired with Kamilla Rytter Juhl from 2010 to 2018.
 Initially, the two athletes also focussed on competing with their respective partners in mixed doubles, however, as of 2015, Juhl has competed exclusively in the women's doubles.
 The pair won a silver medal at the 2015 World Championships, and a bronze medal at the 2013 Guangzhou World Championship and at the 2017 BWF World Championships.
 Pedersen and Rytter Juhl have won a total of four European women's doubles titles, one World Superseries Final and five Superseries titles, and have a career highest World Ranking of number 2.
 The pair won a silver medal at the 2016 Rio Olympics and, in doing so, became the first Europeans to ever compete in an Olympic women's doubles final.
 This was also her second olympic medal.

 Pedersen currently represents Skovshoved in the Danish Badminton League and lives in Copenhagen, where she trains with the national team.
 Off the badminton court, Pedersen is a qualified maths, history and food technology teacher.

 Pedersen announced her retirement in March 2019 together with Rytter Juhl.
 The duo journey in badminton will continue in the national tournament.

 Personal life

-Pedersen is openly lesbian.
-She welcomed her first child with her partner Kamilla Rytter Juhl in January 2019.
+Pedersen and Kamilla Rytter Juhl have been together since 2009.
+Juhl gave birth to daughter Molly in January 2019.

 Pedersen and Rytter Juhl's autobiography, "Det Unikke Makkerskab" (loosely translated: The unique partnership), written with support from journalist Rasmus M. Bech, was released in Denmark in October 2017.
-In the book, the couple tell not only of their lives as international badminton players, but of their life together off court; having been a couple since 2009.